Stortebecker/secretome_prediction/README.rst

 Citation
 ========

-If you use this workflow directly, or a derivative of it, or the associated NCBI BLAST wrappers for Galaxy, in work leading to a scientific publication, please cite:
+If you use this workflow directly, or a derivative of it, in work leading to a scientific publication, please cite:

 Sigloch, FC, Knopf, JD, Weisser, J, Gomez-Auli, A, Biniossek, ML, and Schilling, O, Proteomic analysis of silenced cathepsin B expression suggests non-proteolytic cathepsin B functionality, BBA Mol.Cell., submitted